Machiavelli (Italian card game)

-Machiavelli is an Italian card game derived from Rummy and is usually played by 2 up to 5 players, but can be played by even a higher number.
+Machiavelli (also Thirty-Six) is an Italian card game derived from Rummy and is usually played by 2 up to 5 players, but can be played by even a higher number.
 Because of its characteristics, it is not generally associated with gambling, but is instead a party game.

 Its appearance can be traced to World War II.

 Dealing

 Play requires two decks of 52 standard playing cards, excluding the jokers.

-The dealer, chosen at random, deals 15 cards to each player in clockwise direction.
+The dealer, chosen randomly, deals either 12 or 15 cards to each player in clockwise direction.
 If there are more than five players, the dealer may reduce the number of cards dealt to each person, three cards being the minimum.
 After dealing the remaining deck is placed in the center of the table.

 Alternative version

 Two decks of cards without jokers are needed.
 The dealer, chosen at random, deals 6 cards to each player in clockwise direction.
-After dealing he puts four face up cards in front of where he would put the rest of the cards, in the center of the table.
+After dealing they put four face up cards in front of where they would put the rest of the cards, in the center of the table.
 These cards can be placed in hand only if you can form with other cards at least three of same and different numbers.
 They are helping cards.

 Opening play

 The player to the left of the dealer goes first.
 The game continues going clockwise.

+In certain variations, the card in the player's hand must reach 36 points in valid combinations (hence the name Thirty-Six).
+A player cannot change combinations of cards already on the table, or add to any combinations on the table until they are able to put down these 36 points.

+Points are allocated to cards as follows: